connorocampo/website/src/blog/front-end-development/a-non-technical-interview-tip.md

 So that coupled with my care and preparation for the interview process is what I think were of interest to these interviewers.

-And until the right one and I meet, I will continue to learn, grow and prepare while sticking to this quote:
+And until the right company and I meet, I will continue to learn, grow and prepare while sticking to this quote:

 “Luck happens when opportunity meets preparation.”